How to Identify and Stop Weight Loss in Long-Term Care

 Unplanned weight loss in long-term care is a significant risk factor for malnutrition, pressure injuries, and even death.

-Identifying the root cause of unplanned weight loss is key for determining the best nutrition intervention.
+Identifying the root cause of unplanned weight loss is key to determining the best nutrition intervention.

 The nutrition intervention should be consistent with a resident’s goals and preferences, regularly monitored for effectiveness, and adjusted as needed.